mkalcok/charm-juju-machine-exporter/README.md

 Use links instead.
 -->

-# juju-machine-exporter
+# prometheus-juju-exporter

 This charm collects statistics about machines deployed by juju controller and exports them as a Prometheus metrics.

-Core collecting and exporting functionality is implemented in the [juju-machine-exporter snap](https://github.com/agileshaw/juju-machine-exporter).
+Core collecting and exporting functionality is implemented in the [prometheus-juju-exporter snap](https://github.com/agileshaw/juju-machine-exporter).
 This snap can be either provided manually during the deployment as a resource or this charm will attempt to download it from [Snap Store](https://snapcraft.io/store).